As anyone with a disability or their carer will know, planning an outing requires forward planning.

 The following organisations can provide details of holiday accommodation that's suitable for people with disabilities and their carers.

 - Tourism for All is a national charity that provides information on accessible holiday venues and places in the UK and abroad for disabled people, their carers and family.

 - Vitalise is a national charity that specialises in short breaks throughout the year for adults and children (aged six and older) with physical disabilities, dementia or sight impairment, and their carers.
 The charity has holiday centres around the UK, including Cornwall, Southampton and Southport.
 It also offers holidays in Spain and Germany.

-- Vitalise also offers short breaks for carers who want to go on holiday without the person they're looking after.
-All Vitalise centres are registered as personal care centres and most are also registered as nursing care centres.
+- Revitalise also offers short breaks for carers who want to go on holiday without the person they're looking after.
+All Revitalise centres are registered as personal care centres and most are also registered as nursing care centres.
 However, the charity does not have the resources to provide holidays for people who are bed-dependent, or who have uncontrolled epilepsy, learning difficulties, or mental health problems.